 And as someone with very naturally flat and fine hair, I’ve tried literally everything over the years to get some volume in hair.
-(If you don’t know your hair type, check out “What is My Hair Type and How Do I Treat It?“)

 In fact, this post has been at least 10 years in the making, so I’m really glad to be able to share this with you!